100% FREE CONSULTATIONcall us303-694-4653

 What Is So Dangerous About a Head-On Collision?

 Because both vehicles in a head-on crash are usually moving at the time of impact, the force of the collision is often doubled.
 For example, if both vehicles are traveling at 50 mph in opposite directions, the impact force is like hitting a brick wall at 100 mph.
-The human body cannot withstand this kind of force, even with safety features like airbags and seatbelts.
+The human body cannot withstand this kind of force unscathed, even with safety features like airbags and seatbelts.

-What Leads to Head-On Crashes?
+What Causes Head-On Crashes?

 What Kinds of Injuries Are Common in Head-On Accidents?